Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 I did not visit the whole Museum but our stroll took a good 1h30/2h.

-Before you order one of their delicious ice latte at the coffee in the entrance hall, surrounded by a fountain and plants, check the lovely rooftop bar with a view on Tivoli and a pyramid.
+Before you stop at the coffee in the entrance hall, surrounded by a fountain and plants, check out the rooftop bar with a view on Tivoli and a pyramid.

 The Rosenborg Castle